deestbie/console-docs/docs/venom/publishlivestream.md

 4. Verify that all referenced websites are correct.
 5. Select the edit icon to make any adjustments.

-## Step 3: Publish Video
+## Step 10: Publish Video

 1. If you are happy with the video configuration, click **Publish**.
-2. Your video will go live on all the sites posted based on your designated Broadcast Time.
+2. Your video will go live on all the sites posted based on your designated start Time.